Guardians

 Essential To Our Success

 Guardians are essential to the success of every Honor Flight.
 Without these patriotic Americans, we would not be able to carry out the dreams of so many veterans, enabling them to see the memorials built in their honor.
+Through a nearly 18-hour day, guardians will be asked to treat these heroes as if they are family and ensure that every veteran has a safe, memorable, and rewarding experience.

 All guardians MUST attend a guardian training session prior to flight day.
 During this training, we will cover safety and health concerns and just as importantly, how to ensure that each veteran has the best possible experience.
 Every aspect, potential scenarios and details of flight day will be discussed.